Whiteknight/whiteknight.github.com/drafts/rosella_query.md

 Which is not too bad to do in one statement, albeit a complicated one.
 With this library, it's pretty easy to break up complicated loops and nested loops and other operations into a logical sequence of small individual operations.

+Map, Filter, and Fold are common operations that most programmers should be familiar with under one name or another.
+The to_array and to_hash convert between the two aggregate types.
+There are a number of other operations in the Query library as well: Count, Any, Single, First, First_or_Default, Take and Skip.
+There are a few other operations I might like to add as well, in future revisions, but this is a good start for now.

 If you're used to System.Linq, this should be very familiar and maybe even useful to you.
 I'd be lying if I said that this infrastructure didn't come